DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - For tooltips, we can have the regular tooltips be basic speech bubbles.
 For the tooltips that relate to objectives, we can have them be the spiky speech bubbles.
 	- NOTE: These will be animated.
 The speech bubbles themselves WILL NOT BE ANIMATED / WE ARE NOT USING VIDEO / GIF FILES FOR THESE.
 	- Instead, the bubbles will be separated into 2 different layers for foreground and background.
 The background will stay stationary, but the foreground PNG will be animated via the Unity animator.
+- We need 2D VFX for using the powers.

 ## New ART Workflow